Shadrackssien/YuppyCart/README.md

 ## Features

-A few of the things you can do with YuppyCart:
+A few of the things you can do with YuppyCart and we are still implementing new and advance features

-* View user activity feed
-* Communicate on your issue and pull request conversations
-* Close or lock issues
-* Apply labels and assignees
+* Sign in and Create Acoount Process
+* Search Engine
+* User-friendly product descriptions
+* Product gallery
 * Review and merge pull requests
-* Create new issues
-* Star, watch and fork repositories
-* Control your unread and participating notifications
-* Easily search for any user or repository
+* Flash Sales

 <!-- GETTING STARTED -->
 ## Getting Started